felixlopz/hubrise-test-task/content/apps/pixelpoint/en/getting-started.md

 position: 2
 layout: documentation
 meta:
-  title: PixelPoint Getting Started Guide
+  title: HubRise PixelPoint Bridge Getting Started Guide
-  description: Informs users on how to get started with PixelPoint and PixelPoint Bridge.
+  description: The HubRise PixelPoint Bridge documentation informs users on how to connect and read logs.
 ---

 ## Setup

 PixelPoint Bridge connects a PAR PixelPoint EPOS to a HubRise location.
 Therefore, you must set up a connection for each of the locations you want to connect to PixelPoint.

 To connect PixelPoint to a specific location:

 1. Open you HubRise back office, click the down arrow **&#8595;** next to **Location** to select the location you want to connect.
-For help, check the HubRise [Manual](/docs) > [Accounts](/docs/account) and [Locations](/docs/locations).
+For help, check the HubRise User Guide > [Accounts](/docs/account) and [Locations](/docs/locations).

-2. Select **CONNECTIONS** > **View available apps**.
+1. Select **CONNECTIONS** > **View available apps**.

-3. Scroll down and select **PixelPoint Bridge** from the list of apps.
+1. Scroll down and select **PixelPoint Bridge** from the list of apps.

-4. Click **Connect**.
+1. Click **Connect**.

-5. Allow PixelPoint permission to access your location registered in HubRise.
+1. Allow PixelPoint permission to access your location registered in HubRise.
 For accounts with multiple locations, **expand the Choose location** section to select the correct one and **click** on **Allow**.
 If you have multiple customer lists, you will also be prompted to confirm the one you wish to use.

-6. You will be redirected to the **PixelPoint Bridge** user interface.
+1. You will be redirected to the **PixelPoint Bridge** user interface.
 The first time you connect, the **Configuration** page will appear:

-    a.
-In the **API token field**, enter your unique **API token** to be provided by the PAR PixelPoint support team.
+   - In the **API token field**, enter your unique **API token** to be provided by the PAR PixelPoint support team.

-    b.
-Leave **Debug mode** unselected.
+   - Leave **Debug mode** unselected.

-    c.
-Click **Save**.
+   - Click **Save**.

-7. You have now connected PixelPoint to your HubRise location.
+1. You have now connected PixelPoint to your HubRise location.

 ---